Tel Rechov (Tell Rehov, Rehob)

 After regaining the control of his Kingdom, Omri turned to defend his country against their arch-enemy - Aram-Damascus - and the rising empire of Assyria.

-Ahab, his son, fought against Aram-Damascus (855-850), but was killed with his son Yoram (842), thus ending the house of Omri.
+Ahab, his son, fought against Aram-Damascus in 3 battles, but was killed (850) in the 3rd battle.
+Ahab's son Yoram continued to confront the Syrians, and was killed in Jezreel (842), thus ending the house of Omri.
 (1 kings 22:35): "And the battle increased that day: and the king was stayed up in his chariot against the Syrians, and died at even: and the blood ran out of the wound into the midst of the chariot".

-The assaults continued from the north: the Assyrians forces hit the Northern Kingdom in 841, and Aram-Damascus headed by Hazael invaded in 815-810, as per Biblical accounts (2 Kings 8:12, 12:18-19, 13:3+7; Amos 1:3) and (2 Kings 10 32): "In those days the LORD began to cut Israel short: and Hazael smote them in all the coasts of Israel;".
+The assaults continued from the north: the Assyrians forces - a rising force in the region- hit the Northern Kingdom in 841, and Aram-Damascus headed by Hazael invaded in 815-810, as per Biblical accounts (2 Kings 8:12, 12:18-19, 13:3+7; Amos 1:3) and (2 Kings 10 32): "In those days the LORD began to cut Israel short: and Hazael smote them in all the coasts of Israel;".
 In one of these intrusions the city of Rechov was violently destroyed; the archaeologists dated this destruction to an approximate date 840-830BC (and marked it as layer called Stratum IV).

 After the destruction of the city, the residents occupied only the upper city (the south side).
 An immense wall was added on the northern slopes of the upper city.